rdbeach/JsonQuery/README.md

 It is thread safe, though, I am not sure if Gson is entirely thread safe.
 This is why the JsonO class contains the static member ensureThreadSaftey.
 If you are running a singe threaded application, you can set this to false and use a statically created Gson, as opposed to creating the object on request.

-This code traverses the JsonElements tree and builds a corresponding tree of JsonO and JsonA elements (Essentially maps and arrays).
-You probably could acheive the same functionality just by wrapping the JsonElements tree directly.
-However, having the data encapsulated in your own data types may offer some advantages.
-Especially if you want to extend this further.
-For instance, I see no way in the Gson code to directly set an element of an JsonArray at a certain index, but by reconstruction the arrays with arraylists, this is quite easy.
+This code traverses the JsonElements tree and builds a corresponding tree of JsonO and JsonA elements (Essentially HashMap and ArrayList classes).
+Of course, you probably could achieve the same functionality just by wrapping the JsonElements tree directly.
+However, having the data encapsulated in your own data types may offer some advantages, especially if you want to extend this further.
+For instance, I see no way in the Gson code to directly set an element of an JsonArray at a certain index, but by reconstructing the arrays with arraylists, this is quite easy.